drankinatty/gtksolver/README.md

 (where the formatted solution vector is simply written back to the same GtkTextBuffer and displayed in the textview below the coefficent matrix)

+### Interface Command Line Options

+The button bar on the bottom has been removed from the default interface and replace with a standard menu and toolbar.
+If you liked the old button bar you can enable it simply by passing the `'-b'` option on the command line to turn the bottom button bar on.
+If you don't like the new toolbar, you can turn the toolbar off by passing the `'-t'` option on the command line.
+The static label across the top basically duplicating the titlebar text.

 ### Compiling

 For Linux, all that is needed is `gcc/make/pkg-config` and `Gtk+2`. (note: some distributions package the headers and development files in separate packages, for instance `Gtk+2-dev`).
 You may want to create an out-of-source directory for building to prevent cluttering your sources with the object and executable files.
 Simply create a separate directory (e.g. `gtksolver.build`) and then symlink the `Makefile`, `src` and `include` directories within your build directory.
 All that is needed then is to change to the build directory and type: